Environmental Protection Agency (EPA).

-1. Acute risk.
-An acute aggregate risk assessment takes into account acute exposure estimates from dietary consumption of food and drinking water.
-No adverse effect resulting from a single oral exposure was identified and no acute dietary endpoint was Start Printed Page 4547selected.
-Therefore, mefenoxam is not expected to pose an acute risk.
+2. Chronic risk.
+A chronic aggregate risk assessment takes into account chronic exposure estimates from dietary consumption of food and drinking water.
+No adverse effect resulting from repeated exposure was identified and no chronic dietary endpoint was selected.
+Therefore, mefenoxam is not expected to pose a chronic risk.

 5. Aggregate cancer risk for U.S. population.
 Based on the lack of evidence of carcinogenicity in two adequate rodent carcinogenicity studies, mefenoxam is not expected to pose a cancer risk to humans.

 6. Determination of safety.
 Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to mefenoxam residues.

 A. Analytical Enforcement Methodology